mateuslopes/nemsupernodes-crowdfunding-system/README.md

 # NEM SuperNode CrowdFunding System

 This system is an autonomous NEM account that manages the crowdfunding of NEM supernodes.
-This project was made for tha NEM Global Hackaton 2018.
+This project was made for the NEM Global Hackaton 2018.

 ## Interacting with the system